-He is currently the Southwest regional communications strategist at Gensler and previously served as an adjunct professor and director of communications at Woodbury University, where he received his Bachelor of Architecture degree.
 Outside of architecture, he enjoys reading, training in Brazilian jiujitsu, and spending time with his family.

 The Forge Prize, established in 2018, identifies creative emerging architects with visionary designs that embrace steel as a primary structural component and capitalize on steel's ability to increase a project's speed.
 Entries are due November 30.